Schobs/MediMarker/README.md

 Then, extend [dataset_base.py](./datasets/dataset_base.py) and define a list called additional_sample_attribute_keys with the keys you want to save in the output csv files.
 Pass these through to super.\__init__ function.See [dataset_aspire.py](./datasets/dataset_aspire.py)  of an example of how to do this.
 In that example we wanted to save the suid of the CMRI along with the patient ID in the output csv file so the doctor's could match the patient and scan to their database.

+Make sure you set the DATASET.DATASET_CLASS to the name of your new dataset class in the yaml file and add the key to [dataset_index.py](./datasets/dataset_index.py).

 ![dataset path](./documentation/images/datasets_path.png)